gaehlerm/SoftwareEngineering/README.md

 Value objects are pretty much the opposite of entities.
 Value objects are only defined by their properties.
 They don’t have any unique ID.
 One example are apples in the super market.
 They might look slightly different, but all together they are indistinguishable.
 The only interesting traits are the flavor and the price of an apple.
 Other than that, they can be replaced at any time.
 Value objects are immutable.
 Thus if you don't like the apple, replacing it with another one is the only option you have.

-Having value objects is extremely usefull, even if you don't care much about DDD.
+Having value objects is extremely useful, even if you don't care much about DDD.
 For example, you may have an email object.
 As it is a value object, it may be set only once by the constructor.
-Thus you can also do the checking of the corectness of the adress in the constructor.
+Thus you can also do the checking of the correctness of the address in the constructor.
 You won't have to deal with it anywhere else.

 Now there is the question left when an object should be an entity or a value object.
 As I already mentioned before, value objects are immutable.
 So if you have an object, like the apple above, that will never change it's properties, it is likely to be a value object.
 On the other hand, if something is important enough to change its properties, it should be an entity.
 Generally you should have more values objects than entities in your code.